Controversial Copyright Alert System Launches

 We tend to agree.
 But many say the CAS will do little to curb illegal downloading anyway.
 Between 2003 and 2008, owners of media and music content attempted a bit of legal swagger by litigating against individuals whose downloading content infringed on their copyrights.
 Not only were the lawsuits largely unsuccessful, they also proved a public relations debacle.

 The CAS program does allow for users who believe they’ve been mistakenly targeted to file for a request for an independent review by the American Arbitration Association for a fee.
-If you find yourself being blamed for downloading copyrighted material, contact a computer crimes defense attorney with Gainesville’s Law Offices of Edwards & Mason Criminal Defense at 877-377-7801
+If you find yourself being blamed for downloading copyrighted material, contact a computer crimes defense attorney with Gainesville’s Law Offices of Edwards & Jones Criminal Defense at 877-377-7801